 Here are the cons of the virtual onboarding process:

-New hires may feel disconnected from their peers and the organization due to a lack of personal interaction.
-This can lead to poor results and a lack of immersive experience.
+Due to a lack of personal interaction, new hires may feel disconnected from their peers and the organization.
+This can lead to poor results and a lack of immersive experience. - Changing Time Zones.

 Some new hires may need help with digital tools during onboarding.
 Technical issues like poor internet connectivity or platform glitches can also cause frustration.